coniks-sys/coniks-java/README.md

 ##CONIKS Reference Implementation
 This software package serves as a reference implementation for the CONIKS system.
 The basic [CONIKS server](https://github.com/citp/coniks-ref-implementation/tree/master/coniks_server) and simple [CONIKS test client](https://github.com/citp/coniks-ref-implementation/tree/master/coniks_test_client) demonstrate the functionality of the system and the CONIKS protocols, so anyone interested in deploying CONIKS in their secure messaging system can then use this software package as a reference when implementing the service.
 This package also contains the [common message format definitions](https://github.com/citp/coniks-ref-implementation/tree/master/coniks_common) that CONIKS servers and clients use to communicate.

+## Disclaimer
+Please keep in mind that this CONIKS reference implementation is under active development.
+The repository may contain experimental features that aren't fully tested.
+We recommend using a [tagged release](https://github.com/citp/coniks-ref-implementation/releases).

 ##Documentation
 [Read the package's Java API (javadoc)](https://citp.github.io/coniks-ref-implementation/)